Professional Development Series

 Being selected as a TLC Fellow demonstrates your commitment not only to improving your own excellence in teaching and learning, but to improving the teaching and learning excellence of others.
 To be selected as a TLC Fellow, you will complete the requirements for the TLC Professional Development Certificate as described above.
 You also will submit a TLC Fellow Application on which you summarize your efforts to improve the teaching and learning climate at Kansas State University and beyond.
 These efforts may include having given presentations or workshops on teaching and learning topics, engaging in the scholarship on teaching and learning (SoTL), etc. You will also provide an abstract for a workshop/presentation on a teaching and learning topic that, if selected as a TLC Fellow, you would like to offer as a professional development event next year.

-The deadline for your submission of TLC Fellow Applications is by the end of the day Monday, May 23rd.
-Please email Ashley Schiffer (firstname.lastname@example.org) with 1) your Fellows Application and 2) the campus address where you would like your certificate to be mailed.
+The deadline for your submission of TLC Fellow Applications will be in May.
+Please email Ashley Schiffer (email@example.com) with 1) your Fellows Application and 2) the campus address where you would like your certificate to be mailed.